 In the Soviet Union, President Leonid Brezhnev's first public speech for three months ranged through such diverse subjects as the Camp David summit, harvest forecasts and internal censorship.

-In the Soviet Union, President Leonid Brezhnev's first public speech for three months ranged through such diverse subjects as the Camp David summit, harvest forecasts and internal censorship.
+Background: In the Soviet Union, President Leonid Brezhnev's first public speech for three months ranged through such diverse subjects as the Camp David summit, harvest forecasts and internal censorship.
 Mr. Brezhnev spoke on Friday (22 September) in Baku, and the capital of Soviet Azerbaidzhan, where he had gone to present an award for the city's achievements.

 SYNOPSIS: Baku's which is beside the Caspian Sea, is a centre for ship building and oil refining and export.
 Inside the conference hall, Mr. Brezhnev was to present the Order of Lenin, the Soviet Union's highest decoration, for the city's services in the general revolutionary movement and economic achievements.